implement

 1. Move task from in-progress/ to done/

-2. All step titles marked [DONE], subtasks marked [X]
+2. All step titles are marked [DONE], and subtasks are marked [X]

 Verification Levels